BSkyB/faber/README.md

 `$element`: The rendered DOM element passed from ComponentRendererDirective

+`initialContent`: Usually content passed to the block when Faber imported block data.
+The format depends on how the component pass its data to `update` when it saves it.
+For example, MediumEditorComponent sends a string of html format.

 `update`: To be called whenever the component wants to update and save the content changes

 ##### selected (optional)